 within VLOS (visual line of sight).

-To be perfectly honest, us RC heli pilots rarely run into range issues that the giant scale plane/jet pilots and long range FPV pilots do.
+To be perfectly honest, us RC heli pilots rarely run into range issues that the giant scale plane/jet pilots, glider pilots, and long range FPV pilots do.
 We (heli fliers that fly VLOS) could likely mount our antennas in less than ideal locations and orientations, and still eke out an average RF link.

 That said, I want this article to help all RC'ers, and